 Lilypond thankfully has a helpful utility that allows the user to also output a midi file that contains the generated music.
 This means that every time this program is run, it generates the sheet music, and then a midi file that plays the sheet music.
 Since it is the same naming convention every time, it was very easy to make a webpage in which to view this output.
-Hence, a simple html page was written to house this project, the output and the midi, viewable at http://www.tjhsst.edu/ kdeisz/?page=musicwriter.
-The midi file and the generated png image will always be the latest files generated by the program.
+And so, a simple html page was written to house this project, the output and the midi.